 Optional Post-Trip Extension:

 Panama City: Extend your stay in Panama City and explore two new sites.
 Venture to the Agua Clara Visitor Center at the Panama Canal’s new, larger Pacific lock to see the intricacies of its workings up close.
 Plus, visit the Frank Gehry-designed BioMuseo (Museum of Biodiversity), the architect's only work in Latin America.
-(1 Day) Contact ExpeditionTrips for details.
+(1 Day) From $450 per person.

-Accommodations aboard ship; three hotel nights as per the itinerary; meals as per the itinerary; non-alcoholic beverages aboard ship; shore excursions; use of kayaks, stand up paddleboards, snorkeling gear; port charges and service taxes; services of the ship's guides and physician.
+Accommodations aboard ship and land as per itinerary; meals as per the itinerary; non-alcoholic beverages aboard ship; shore excursions; use of kayaks, stand up paddleboards, snorkeling gear; port charges and service taxes; services of the ship's guides and physician.
 Subject to change without notice.

 Air transportation; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages and laundry; optional extensions; gratuities to ship’s crew at your discretion; fuel surcharge may apply.